hezion001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Group: no permission at all
 - Other users: all the permissions
 The file hello will be in the working directory You are not allowed to use commas for this script
+### 9. John Doe
+Write a script that sets the mode of the file hello to this: